VIDEO GAME FAVS

 obscenely potent game for a yoshi-obsessed child

-couldn't tell you how well this game aged bc the nostalgia lenses are too strong. every yoshi sound is recorded in my brain, poochy's bark Activates me, I Will Collect Every Single Melon (not really i was terrible at that as a baby child lmao)
+couldn't tell you how well this game aged bc the nostalgia lenses are too strong. every yoshi sound is recorded in my brain, poochy's bark activates me,

 999: Nine Hours,